jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ### <span style="color: red">C. Not so Good</span>
 * Misaligned `JOIN` conditions
-* Table ordering in join condition is not table you are joining from <operator> table you are joining to
+* Table ordering in join condition is in reverse order, i.e. `CU.CustomerId = SA.CustomerId` instead of `SA.CustomerId = CU.CustomerId`
-* First Join condition should immediately follow the `ON` keyword on the same line
+* First join condition should immediately follow the `ON` keyword on the same line
 <pre>
 SELECT
       ST.Name AS StoreName